United Arab Emirates occupation of Socotra: History

 More than a hundred Emirati troops arrived aboard a transport plane, equipped with tanks, armoured vehicles, and artillery.
 Additional troops were deployed in the coming days.
 Yemeni soldiers at the airport, government offices and seaport were dismissed by the Emiratis.
 Emirati flags and pictures of Sheikh Mohammed Bin Zayed were seen in place of Yemeni ones.

 Yemen's internationally recognised government condemned the occupation as "an act of aggression", but no military resistance to Emirati troops was reported.

-The Independent newspaper reported that the UAE had annexed the island and built a communications network, as well as conducted census and provided Socotra residents with free healthcare and work permits in Abu Dhabi.
+The Independent newspaper reported that the UAE had annexed the island and built a communications network, as well as conducted a census and provided Socotra residents with free healthcare and work permits in Abu Dhabi.
 New schools, roads, and hospitals were built by the Emiratis.
 They also completely rebuilt the seaport and started construction of an Emirati military base right next to the port.

 Two weeks later, on 14 May 2018, Saudi troops were deployed to the archipelago, and a deal was brokered between the United Arab Emirates and Yemen for a joint military training exercise and the return of administrative control of Socotra's airport and seaport to Yemen.